 Tinnitus & Silence

-For a condition that brings a lot of unwanted noise, silence can be the worst enemy for people with tinnitus.
+For a condition that brings a lot of unwanted noise, silence is a major enemy of tinnitus.

 The silence makes us more attune to the noises of tinnitus.